Collyricus/worldcoords/README.md

 You can use the main.py file to run the Python code in your preferred IDE.
 This will open a GUI window.

-This project is being updated periodically.
+This project is in a prototype face, with a ugly but simple GUI.
+The project is being updated periodically.